XxLissiexX/project1/README.md

 ## General Flow of the test_string function

- * Create a stack and a Queue to use
+ * Create a stack and a queue to use
  * Using recursion, add each alphanumeric character to both a stack and a queue.
- * Using recursion, pop a character from the stack and dequeue a character from the queue
+ * Using recursion, pop a character from the stack and dequeue a character from the queue.
-   * If the characters are not equal
+   * If the characters are not equal -
-     * Destroy the stack and queue appropriately
+     * Destroy the stack and queue appropriately.
        (this can be handled by the compiler if you wish, just make sure not to have memory leaks)
      * Return the number of correct matches before the mismatch occurred.
-  * If they are equal, increment a counter of correct matches.
+  * If they are equal, increment a counter for the correct number of matches.

- * When both the stack and queue are empty
+ * When both the stack and queue are empty -
-   * return -1 to indicate it is a palindrome
+   * return -1 to indicate it is a palindrome.

 ## General Instructions